 When termites consume wood, they leave behind grainy brown-colored pellets.
 People sometimes confuse these pallets or powered wood with sawdust and ignore them as termite infestation after effects.

-Wood traps moisture after mud created by termites and the wood turns to be swollen.
-Doors and windows may become so tightly closed and fitted and hard to open.
+Termites create wood that traps moisture after mud, and the wood becomes swollen.
+Doors and windows may become tightly closed and fitted and hard to open.